mikro-orm/mikro-orm/docs/docs/repositories.md

 const repo = em.getRepository(Author); // repo has type AuthorRepository
 ```

-> You can also register custom base repository (for all entities where you do not specify
+> We can also register custom base repository (for all entities where we do not specify
 > `customRepository`) globally, via `MikroORM.init({ entityRepository: CustomBaseRepository })`.

-> Note that you cannot use both `@Repository(Author)` on the repository and `{ customRepository: () => AuthorRepository }` on the entity at the same time.
-This will cause a circular dependency and throws an error.
-Either one of options achieves the same goal.

 For more examples, take a look at
 [`tests/EntityManager.mongo.test.ts`](https://github.com/mikro-orm/mikro-orm/blob/master/tests/EntityManager.mongo.test.ts)